DonovanMods/donovan-7d2d-modlets/README.md

 ### Notes

 All modlets under `a-la-carte` are already included in `donovan-aio`, so there's no need to copy any of them over if you're using `donovan-aio`.
-However, if there are modlet's incluced in `donovan-aio` that you _don't_ want, then feel free to pick and choose whatever you like under the `a-la-carte` folder and copy them individually.
+However, if there are modlet's included in `donovan-aio` that you _don't_ want, then feel free to pick and choose whatever you like under the `a-la-carte` folder and copy them individually.

-All modlets under the `optional` are _not_ included in `donovan-aio`, and are designed to overwrite functionality included in `donovan-aio`, so you should be able to copy those into your `Mods` folder and have the new functionality be in effect.
+None of the modlets under the `optional` folder are included in `donovan-aio`, and are designed to _overwrite_ functionality included in `donovan-aio`, so you should be able to copy those into your `Mods` folder along with `donovan-aio` and have the new functionality take effect.
+Any exceptions to this should be listed in the Modlet's description below.

-For instance, if you wanted to use `donovan-megaperks` instead of the `donovan-moreperks` (which is included in `donovan-aio`), you could simply put `donovan-megaperks` in your `Mods` directory alongside `donovan-aio` and it will take effect (because it's loaded after `donovan-aio`).
+For instance, if you wanted to use `donovan-megaperks` instead of the `donovan-moreperks` (which is included in `donovan-aio`), you could simply put `donovan-megaperks` in your `Mods` directory alongside `donovan-aio` and it will take effect (because it will be loaded by the game after `donovan-aio`).

 e.g:

 ```
-...\7 Days to Die\
+7 Days to Die\
   Mods\
     donovan-aio\
     donovan-megaperks\